leoMurtha/WBCS18002/README.md

-**Number of on-time, delayed, and cancelled flights of a carrier from/to a US airport for a given month/all months available.**
+**Number of on-time, delayed, and cancelled flights of a carrier from/to a US airport for a given month or for all months available.**
 ----
-  Returns json/csv a minimal representation of the statistics about flights of a carrier from/to a US airport for a given month/all months available.
+  Returns - as json/csv - a minimal representation of the statistics about flights of a carrier from/to a US airport for a given month or for all months available.

 * **URL**
 /airports/:id?carrier=:carrier_id&statistics='flights'&minimal=true